-Functions can also have no parameters, similar to pseudocolumns.
-However, pseudocolumns typically return different values for each row in the result set, while functions without parameters generally return the same value for each row.
+Functions can also have no parameters, similar to pseudo-columns.
+However, pseudo-columns typically return different values for each row in the result set, while functions without any parameters usually return the same value for each row.

 Notice

-If you use a function on a LOB column in a SQL statement, OceanBase Database creates a temporary LOB column during SQL or PL processing, with some restrictions.
-For more information, see Compatibility with Oracle.
+When using functions on LOB columns in SQL statements, OceanBase Database creates temporary LOB columns during SQL and PL processing.
+There are certain usage limitations, for more information, see Comparison with Oracle.

-In this topic, functions are divided into two categories.
-Each category of functions has specific data types for its parameters and return values:
+This chapter categorizes functions into two main types, each with specific data types for parameters and return values:

-Single-row functions, including numeric functions, string functions that return strings, string functions that return numbers, datetime functions, general comparison functions, conversion functions, encoding and decoding functions, NULL-related functions, environment and identifier functions, and hierarchical functions.
+Single-row functions: These include numeric functions, string functions that return strings, string functions that return numeric values, date and time functions, general comparison functions, conversion functions, encoding and decoding functions, null value-related functions, environment and identity functions, and hierarchical functions.

-Statistical functions, including aggregate functions and analytic functions.
+Statistical functions: These include aggregate functions and analytical functions.

-A single-row function returns a value for each row in a queried table or view.
-Single-row functions can be used in the SELECT, WHERE, START WITH, CONNECT BY, or HAVING clause of an SQL statement.
+Single-row functions return a result value for each row in the queried table or view.
+These functions can be used in SQL statements with clauses such as SELECT, WHERE, START WITH, CONNECT BY, and HAVING.

-Both analytic functions and aggregate functions perform calculations on sets of rows (row groups).
-The difference is that aggregate functions return only one value (one row) for each group, while analytic functions can return multiple values (multiple rows) for each group.
-A set of rows is also called a window.
-Aggregate functions are typically used together with the GROUP BY clause in the SELECT statement.
-When used, the database divides the rows of the queried table or view into several groups, applies the aggregate function to each group, and returns one result row for each group.
+Analytical functions, like aggregate functions, perform aggregate calculations on a set of rows (a group of rows).
+The difference is that aggregate functions return one value (one row) per group, while analytical functions can return multiple values (multiple rows) per group.
+A set of rows is also known as a window.
+Aggregate functions are typically used with the GROUP BY clause in SELECT statements.
+When used, the database divides the rows of the queried table or view into groups and applies the aggregate function to each group, returning one result row per group.

-For analytic functions, you need to use the OVER keyword to specify the window.
-For more information about window functions, see Analytic functions.
+When using analytical functions, you need to specify the window using the special keyword OVER.
+For more information about window functions, see Analytical functions.

 Numeric functions

-The input and output of a numeric function are both numeric values.
-The data type of the return value of most numeric functions is NUMBER and can be accurate to 38 decimal places.
-Some advanced algebraic functions, such as COS(), COSH(), EXP(), LN(), LOG(), SIN(), SINH(), SQRT(), TAN(), and TANH(), are accurate to 36 decimal places.
-Other algebraic functions, such as ACOS(), ASIN(), ATAN(), and ATAN2(), are accurate to 30 decimal places.
+The input and output of numeric functions are both numeric types.
+Most numeric functions return a value of the NUMBER type, which can be accurate to 38 decimal places.
+Some higher algebraic functions such as COS(), COSH(), EXP(), LN(), LOG(), SIN(), SINH(), SQRT(), TAN(), and TANH() return values accurate to 36 decimal places.
+Other algebraic functions such as ACOS(), ASIN(), ATAN(), and ATAN2() return values accurate to 30 decimal places.

 String functions that return strings

-The maximum length of the return value of a function is subject to the data type.
-Assume that the return value of a function is of the VARCHAR2 data type.
-If the return value exceeds the maximum limit of the VARCHAR2 data type, OceanBase Database truncates the result and returns the truncated value.
-No error is returned to the client.
+The maximum length of the return value of a string function is affected by the data type.
+For example, the return value of a string function is of the VARCHAR2 type, but the actual size of the return value exceeds the maximum limit of the VARCHAR2 type.
+In this case, OceanBase Database truncates the result and returns it.
+However, no prompt is displayed on the client.

 Notice